b0hne/pybot_youtube/README.md

 # pybot_youtube
-telegram bot to controll youtube player (sound only) add own pibot to use
+telegram bot to control youtube player (sound only) add own pibot to use